 Change is neither linear nor void of roadblocks because, as Turin cautions, “if we’re not being challenged, we’re not working hard enough.”
 Dr. Aftab Erfan shared one such example in which an instructor introduced to his class a report he found on a First Nations’ website without realizing that this Nation was already in partnership with the University.
 The instructor was likely incorporating this report from a place of good intention yet by overlooking this relationship and neglecting to seek permission from the Nation, his actions were perceived as extractive.
 Dr. Aftab Erfan suggests that to prevent such painful misunderstandings, we must re-evaluate our frameworks of engagement.
 She says: “I think some of the slowness that we are experiencing is also that of some of the experiments are not landing well and it’s because we are not thinking in relational ways.”

 One means of reconciling tense and potentially painful moments where intention fails to align with reception, is to invite conversation.
-Learning to talk about the instances where efforts of Indigenous engagement go awry without tapping on the shoulders of Indigenous faculty, students, and staff is a necessary element of working towards change.
+Learning to actively listen to and discuss instances where efforts of Indigenous engagement go awry without tapping on the shoulders of Indigenous faculty, students, and staff is a necessary element of working towards change.
 In the words of Dr. Patricia Barkaskas, if the University came together “as a community and said, ‘we need to do something about this.
 The way we responded to this as a community wasn’t good, let’s talk about it.’
 I think that would have been really helpful because [for Indigenous peoples] to have to take on the burden all the time of raising these issues continually … it’s just a burden that’s exhausting.”